First East Asia Summit: The presence of non-East Asian countries

 While India is included in Asia it is normally identified as part of South Asia not East Asia.
 Australia and New Zealand are usually included in Oceania rather than Asia, although some differ and the distinction can be unclear, and they may be seen as part of the Asia Pacific.

 The involvement of countries not seen as traditionally part of East Asia, especially Australia and New Zealand but to a lesser extent India as well, was seen as controversial by some.
 The inclusion of Australia and New Zealand was considered problematic as these nations were said to be neither geographically nor culturally part of Asia.
 Former Malaysian Prime Minister Mahathir Mohamad, credited with raising the idea of an East Asian caucus, was especially critical of the involvement of Australia and New Zealand.

 Australia's presence was only confirmed after Australia reversed its previous policy and agreed to accede to ASEAN's Treaty of Amity and Cooperation in Southeast Asia.

 The presence of India was met by "quiet resistance" from China.
 This stance may have reflected, in part, the perception that the presence of India would act to lessen Chinese influence in the EAS, as discussed further below.

 Although not strictly East Asian all three countries did have a notable history with ASEAN.
 In 1974 Australia became ASEAN's first dialogue partner.
 New Zealand became a dialogue partner in the following year, 1975.
 Summits with ASEAN for both countries were first held in 1977.

-It has been suggested that the final membership of the EAS represents an "anti-region", supplied in order to prevent the emergence of a regional community in Asian East Asia, rather than a region.
+It has been suggested that the final membership of the EAS represents an "anti-region", supplied to prevent the emergence of a regional community in Asian East Asia, rather than a region.

 Australia and New Zealand as the two Closer Economic Relations (CER) countries have also developed close ties with ASEAN and have been negotiating a CER-ASEAN free trade agreement since 2004.

 The linkages between ASEAN and India are more recent.
 India did not become a full ASEAN dialogue partner until 1995.
 Nevertheless, India's "look East" policy has placed particular emphasis on building relationships in the Asian region.